ianduke25/search_classifier/README.md

 # ACLU Police Search Transcript Classifier

-This repository contains resources for the ACLU project aimed at classifying transcripts that contain police searches.
+This repository contains resources for a project aimed at classifying transcripts that contain police searches.
 The project includes a model training notebook, a pre-trained model (Test Set Accuracy: 88% | Precision: 45% | Recall: 83%), and labeled data used for training.

 ## Presentation
 Information about model training and performance was presented to ACLU attorneys in May, 2024.
 The presentation can be found here: [https://docs.google.com/presentation/d/1loyEmG-KriFtHOBHD2x-RyCTEJal65KX2RSz9zjXKR0/edit?usp=sharing](https://docs.google.com/presentation/d/1R0gg6ssnXQd461zMOuv7qex55wx8SIudQlDcGeh8zMw/edit?usp=sharing)